Changissnz/selfinterest/README.md

-fact, the two concepts are greatly intertwined with one another, in which control acquired through the unintended coincidence could grant the base for furthering understanding, and actions from understanding for the topic of that understanding actualizes into something much more pronounced in effect, due to the economy of absolute effort concentrated into the one route.
+fact, the two concepts are greatly intertwined with one another, in which control acquired through the unintended coincidence could grant the base for furthering understanding, and actions from understanding for the topic of that understanding actualizes into something much more pronounced in effect, due to the economy of absolute effort concentrated into the one route, lessening the chances for collateral messiness.